-The employment in meat processing sector is anticipated to remain stable over the five years to November 2020

-- About 18 per cent of the industry workforce is likely to retire over the next five years. - A significant number of the workforce occupies roles specific to the industry including meat and poultry process workers, meat boners and slicers, slaughterers, butchers and smallgoods makers.
+- Employment in the meat processing sector is anticipated to remain stable over the five years to November 2020. - About 18 per cent of the industry workforce is likely to retire over the next five years. - A significant number of the workforce occupies roles specific to the industry, including meat and poultry process workers, meat boners and slicers, slaughterers, butchers and smallgoods makers, and pen riders.
 A significant workforce is also employed to undertake packing and more general roles such as clerical and administrative work.
 The sector also employs people for a range of other jobs such as forklift drivers, commercial cleaners, metal fitters and machinists, and production managers.